3D Simulation Software for VFX | Autodesk

 Whether you’re a technical artist or a generalist just getting started with visual programming, discover tutorials to build your Bifrost skills and create next-level effects faster.

-Understand how Bifrost’s material point method (MPM) solver does the work for you to simulate behavior of solids, liquids, and gasses.
+Understand how Bifrost’s material point method (MPM) solver does the work for you to simulate behaviour of solids, liquids and gasses.

 Below you’ll find answers to the questions we get asked the most about 3D drawing and Autodesk’s software.